muratAKDEN/medunna_TR_team56/README.md

 Team collaboration on testing medunna website

--Link to the project: medunna.com
+Link to the project: medunna.com
--Test Cases written.
+Test Cases written.
 Framework successfully installed.
 BDD technology was used when installing the Cucumber framework.
 The tests were run.
 The results are reported.